iHanjra/module-three-study-guide/05-react-forms.md

 ## Checkboxes

 - What is `checked={checked}` doing?
+Passing the default state to the input element
 - What is `setChecked(!checked)` doing?
+Changing state to true
 - What happens if we forget the `onChange` event listener?
+Nothing will happen when the user clicks on checkbox.
+React will throw an error.
 - What's controlling the checkbox: React or the Browser?
+React because it's controlled by state.

 ```js
 // State